• acupuncture62c3f89685848

 What is Acupuncture?

-Acupuncture is defined as stimulation of specific points on the body, to encourage release of the body’s “natural pain killers”, including Endorphin.
+Acupuncture is defined as stimulation of specific points on the body, to encourage release of the body’s “natural pain killers”, including endorphins.
 Acupuncture has multiple beneficial effects including:

 • Pain Relief